puppetlabs/puppet-docs/source/pe/3.7/r10k_puppetfile.md

 ###Changing the module installation directory

-By default, r10k installs modules in a modules directory in the Puppetfile’s current directory.
+By default, r10k installs modules in a modules directory in the current directory.
 Optionally, you can point to another directory for module installation.
 You can specify either an absolute or a relative path in this setting.

 ~~~
 mod 'puppetlabs/apache'
-#installs the apache module into 'dirname/path/to/Puppetfile/modules/apache'
+#installs the apache module into './modules/apache'
 ~~~

 **Note:** If you use this setting, it should always come **before** any modules listed in the Puppetfile.